-We also note that as expected, the land reform produced a shift from large scale farms to small scale farms, with the share of farms less than 5 hectares increasing from 77.8% in the 1984-85 rounds to pure cash crop farms.

-84.4% in the 2003-04 rounds.
+We also note that as expected, the land reform produced a shift from large scale to small scale farms, with the share of farms less than 5 hectares increasing from 77.8% in the 1984-85 rounds to 84.4% in the 2003-04 rounds.
 This shift to smaller scale farms occurred for both types of crops.
 The shift to smaller scale production occurs even though there is an overall switch from food crops (smaller scale) to cash crops (larger scale).
 This shift to cash crops indicates the presence of an aggregate trend in the economy in addition to the land reform.

-As discussed earlier from the census data, the number of farms over 5 hectares is not eliminated with the land reform.
+As discussed earlier from the census data, there are farms operating over 5 hectares after the reform.
 In our panel for the 2003-04 rounds, there are 15.6% of farms operating more than 5 hectares.
 As described previously, the fact that there are farms whose operational scale is larger than the maximum ownership restricted by law may be a reflection of the enforcement of the law and/or the fact that ownership can be divided among several family members.
 Whatever the reason, what matters for our analysis is whether operational scales were effectively altered by the land reform.